Transform CAD Layers in ArcGIS Pro

 What is a modified projection?

-When receiving a CAD file from a surveyor or engineer, it is common to find that it does not spatially align with the rest of your data.
+When receiving a CAD file from a surveyor or engineer, it is common to find that it does not spatially align with the rest of your GIS data.
 It may be offset a few thousand feet to the north east, or it may be miles away to the south west and may seem to be in an arbitrary local coordinate system.
-However, if the surveyor is using a modified projection then this information is usually provided as parameters for how the projection is modified, making it possible to use these transformation parameters to place the CAD drawing in its projected grid location without the need for manually picking out geo-referencing links.
+However, if the surveyor is using a modified projection then this information is usually provided as transformation parameters that indicate how the projection is modified, making it possible to use these parameters to place the CAD drawing in its projected grid location without the need for manually picking out geo-referencing links.

 TimHodson_5-1636687632059.png

-All the criteria are present for converting between ground coordinates and grid coordinates.
+In this note all the criteria are present for converting between ground coordinates and grid coordinates.
 There is the reference to the projection that is being modified and information that the coordinates are “Surface” coordinates.
 The combined scale factor is provided, and there is no rotation mentioned, and no origin specified.

 TimHodson_6-1636687632061.png